Tag: Solana

 • Programmable Finance Is Rewriting the Rules of Fandom

-We are in the age of programmable finance.
-These are digital money systems governed by blockchain code.
-In this era, a strange new collateral has emerged: human emotion.
-Football, once a sanctuary of loyalty and shared memory, is being rewritten as a speculative, tradeable asset class.
+We’ve entered the age of programmable finance — digital money systems governed by blockchain code.
+In this era, a strange new form of collateral has emerged: human emotion.
+Football, once a sanctuary of loyalty and shared memory, is being transformed into a speculative, tradeable asset class.

-Cathie Wood founded ARK Invest, where she is the CEO.
-She recently participated in the funding round for Brera Holdings.
-Brera is soon to be known as Solmate.
-The deal was part of an oversubscribed $300 million Private Investment Public Equity (PIPE).
-This PIPE underpins Brera’s transformation from a multi-club football business into a Solana-based Digital Asset Treasury.
-The plan includes validator operations in Abu Dhabi and dual listings on Nasdaq and UAE exchanges.
+ARK Invest founder Cathie Wood recently joined a $300 million funding round for Brera Holdings, soon to be rebranded as Solmate.
+The deal supports Brera’s pivot from a multi‑club football business into a Solana‑based digital asset treasury, with validator operations in Abu Dhabi and listings planned on both Nasdaq and UAE exchanges.

 The Vacuum of Oversight